Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

 * This could be read via an ad-hoc endpoint, or by including this information in the project result DTO; probably the former would be preferrable, to avoid overloading the project result DTO
-* `POST` endpoint to request a calibration task with specific BLM values (either the initial recommended ones, or those set by users)
+* `POST` endpoint (e.g. `/api/v1/scenarios/:id/calibration`) to request a
+  calibration task with specific BLM values (either the initial recommended ones, or those set by users)
 * User-set values should also be persisted and associated to a scenario: once the BLM calibration process has finished the values will also be inferrable from the results, but until then there must be a way for the frontend to